DaSixBot/DaSixBot/README.md

 Need help?
 Have suggestions?
 - Create an issue on GitHub
-- Join our support server: [Your Discord Invite]
+- Join our support server: [https://discord.gg/PMDtKbUfEA]

 ## 📜 License